edvin/pillar/docs/concepts/repositories.md

 {
     public function __construct(
         public readonly AggregateRoot $aggregate,
+        // The aggregate’s persisted version at the replay boundary:
+        //   - equal to the last applied stream_sequence, or
-        public readonly int $version = 0, // default when no persisted version is known ) {}
+        //   - equal to the snapshot version when no events were applied. public readonly int $version = 0,
+    ) {}
 }